j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/powerline-plugin.md

 my dev environment setup, and have my config backed up as part of my [dotfiles](https://github.com/j4ckofalltrades/dotfiles).

-It shows helpful information and context for stuff I'm working on, as well as providing some eye-candy for my command line environment.

 While it comes with a lot of integrations out of the box i.e. `bash`, `zsh`, `tmux`, `vim`, etc, it also provides a way for you to write your own "segments".
 This should serve as a quick guide for rolling your own custom Powerline